 Hello!

-I'm Rachel Jordan Kingstone, a graduate student based in Toronto.
+I'm Rachel Jordan Kingstone, aka Jordan, a graduate student based in Toronto.
 I'm currently working on a Master's in Early Childhood Studies.
 I'm interested in how children and families cope with serious childhood illness, and how non-medical, psychosocial interventions can support resilience during and after diagnosis and treatment.
 I'm also interested in professional practice in therapeutic pediatric care (eg, Child Life) and how early-career professionals navigate barriers to certification and practice.
 My previous research focused on how persistence develops in early learning environments.

 What I'm working on: